Logarithmic sheaves of complete intersections: Pencils of quadrics in dimension 3

 \subsection{Irregular pencils}

 We gave in Example \ref{irregular P3} the list of numerical invariants of irregular pencils in \(\p 3\).
 We observed that there is only one irregular incompressible pencil in \(\p 3\).
-Note that in any case the number of points in the support of \(\calc_\t\) is at most 3, so irregular pencils have a normal form \((f_1,f_2)\) which is completely determined up to \(\SL_2\)-action as \(\SL_2\) is 3-transitive on \(\p 1\).
-Note that we can assume that this support is contained in \(\{(1:0),(0:1),(1:-1)\}\).
-The column labelled \(m\) displays the compressibility of the pencil.
+Note that in any case the number of points in the support of \(\calc_\t\) is at most 3, so irregular pencils have a normal form \((f_1,f_2)\) which is completely determined up to \(\SL_2(\kappa)\)-action as \(\SL_2(\kappa)\) is 3-transitive on \(\p 1\).
+Note that we can assume that this support is contained in \(\{(1:0),(0:1),(1:1)\}\).
+We are going to see that, for irregular pencils of quadrics \(\sigma\) in \(\p 3\), the sheaf \(\calt_\sigma\) is always free.
+For details on this, see Theorem \ref{classification of free}.